Diagnosis

 Coping and support

-• Learn enough about your breast cancer to make decisions about your care.
-If you'd like to know more about your breast cancer, ask your doctor for the details of your cancer — the type, stage and hormone receptor status.
-Ask for good sources of up-to-date information on your treatment options.
+If you'd like to know more about your breast cancer, ask your healthcare team for the details of your cancer.
+Write down the type, stage and hormone receptor status.
+Ask for good sources of information where you can learn more about your treatment options.

 Knowing more about your cancer and your options may help you feel more confident when making treatment decisions.
-Still, some women may not want to know the details of their cancer.
-If this is how you feel, let your doctor know that, too.
+Still, some people don't want to know the details of their cancer.
+If this is how you feel, let your care team know that too.

-• Find someone to talk about your feelings with.
-Find a friend or family member who is a good listener, or talk with a clergy member or counselor.
-Ask your doctor for a referral to a counselor or other professional who works with cancer survivors.
+Find a friend or family member who is a good listener.
+Or talk with a clergy member or counselor.
+Ask your healthcare team for a referral to a counselor or other professional who works with people who have cancer.

 As you begin telling people about your breast cancer diagnosis, you'll likely get many offers for help.
-Think ahead about things you may want assistance with, whether it's having someone to talk to if you're feeling low or getting help preparing meals.
+Think ahead about things you may want help with.
+Examples include listening when you want to talk or helping you with preparing meals.

 Preparing for your appointment